Article featured on:

 1-Bedroom Units Dominate 2016’s Apartment Completions

 One-bedrooms make up the biggest chunk (51%) of the rental stock projected to come online this year*.
-Studios rank lowest on developers’ preferences when it comes to bedroom distribution, holding approx. 4.7% of the new rental inventory.
-2-beds take 37.5% whereas 3+ beds represent 6.8% of 2016’s new supply.
+Studios rank lowest on developers’ preferences when it comes to bedroom distribution, holding about 4.7% of the new rental inventory.
+Two-bedroom units take 37.5%, whereas apartments with three bedrooms and more represent 6.8% of 2016’s new supply.

-*only properties displaying floor plan information have been taken into account for the ‘bedroom distribution’ calculation, approx. 65% of 2016’s planned deliveries.
+*only properties displaying floor plan information have been taken into account for the ‘bedroom distribution’ calculation, or approximately 65% of 2016’s planned deliveries.

-Wave of New Construction Helps Rents Cool off in Some US cities
+New Construction Wave Helps Rents Cool Off in Some US Cities

 The low inventory levels and increased demand have been the main culprits for the staggering rent growth over the last year.
 But the plethora of new rental units coming online may finally turn the tables in the renters’ favor: where there’s choice, there’s competition and, in this case, competition translates into concessions, lower rents, and a more relaxed housing landscape in general.

-Some of the country’s most in-demand cities, including Denver, Houston, Washington, DC, and Boston, have already begun seeing the effects of the expanding rental inventory, posting some of the smallest Y-O-Y rent increases in June 2016.
-Amid accounts of rising rents that paint a bleak rental picture for renters on the West Coast, Washington, DC actually emerges as one of the country’s most stable markets.
+Some of the country’s most in-demand cities, including Denver, Houston, Washington, DC, and Boston have already begun seeing the effects of the expanding rental inventory, posting some of the smallest Y-O-Y rent increases in June 2016.
+Amid accounts of rising rents that paint a bleak rental picture for renters on the West Coast, Washington, DC, emerges as one of the country’s most stable markets.

 The huge supply increases and economic uncertainties accompanying the cuts in energy and mining jobs have brought Houston‘s rent growth to a halt in 2015.
 After giving renters some reasons to question affordability in 2014 when rent growth hit a worrying 8.4%, Houston rents increased only 3.6% in 2015, and are expected to slow down even more by the end of this year.